rachadnasr/Project3_CleaningData/README.md

 ## Obstacles encountered

+The main obstacle was to understand the inconsistencies between the data.
+We chose to highlight them in our analysis, without discarding them from the dataset, but this reduced the analyses we could ultimately do.
+An other obstacle was the missing values, and how to replace it without corrupting the data set.

 ## Lessons learned

+We learned that the order in the data cleaning is important to take attention because you have to well understand all the possible issues in your dataset before change something.
+We learned that it is more important to be able to highlight the incoherencies or mistakes than always replace it.
+We learned how to connect python and mysql, and do some SQL queries from Python Notebook.

 ## Deliverables
 - CSV file with clean data containing the results of our data wrangling work.